use-ink/ink-playground/README.md

 - Allows saving and sharing of Smart Contract code
 - Implements a one click compile functionality of ink!
 Smart Contracts to WASM which is provided by a backend service

-You can already test a implementation of a working prototype for inpsiration and Feedback/addaitional feature requests: https://ink-playground.netlify.app/

 ## Implemented features: